Lawrence P. Fisher II

 How do you spend your time outside of work?

 My parents set a terrific example for all of us as we were growing up.
 They were always involved in helping our community and instilled in us a culture of giving back.
 Consequently, I spend a lot of time on philanthropic endeavors, especially those that are education-related, helping build the tools kids need to survive.
-Our work for clients involves next generation education and financial literacy.
-I have served on the boards of Junior Achievement and Teach for America, the National Symphony Orchestra at the Kennedy Center, Wolf Trap, and GMAC (Graduate Management Admission Council), and have recently joined the foundation board of Suburban Hospital.
-We are all witnessing the developing challenges of our aging population which happens to be one of our investment themes at Chevy Chase Trust.
-I decided to get involved with Suburban to learn how I can help, not only in the community, but also with the challenges that health care presents to our clients too.
+Our work for clients also involves next-generation education and financial literacy.
+I have served on the boards of Georgetown University McDonough School of Business, Junior Achievement, Teach for America, the National Symphony Orchestra at the Kennedy Center, Wolf Trap, and GMAC (Graduate Management Admission Council).
+I recently finished my term on the foundation board of Suburban Hospital.
+We are all witnessing the developing challenges of our aging population, which is captured by a few of our investment themes at Chevy Chase Trust.
+I decided to get involved with Suburban to learn how I can help, not only in the community but also with the challenges that health care presents to our clients too.
+I am continuing my board service with LessCancer.org, which focuses on cancer awareness and prevention.
+The most interesting recent philanthropic assignment I have received was a Congressional Appointment to the Library of Congress Trust Fund Board.
+I am continuously amazed by the massive resources that are made available to the public, in addition to it being the largest library in the world.
+The Library of Congresses collection includes more than 38 million books and other printed materials, 3.6 million recordings, 14 million photographs, 5.5 million maps, 8.1 million pieces of sheet music and 70 million manuscripts, 5,711 incunabula, and 122,810,430 items in the nonclassified (special) collections: more than 167 million total items.

 What are your hobbies?